Carrots & Cookies

 Notes

-Let your kids top their own smoothie bowls - it helps encourage independence in the kitchen.
+• Allowing your kids add their own toppings to smoothie bowls helps encourage independence in the kitchen.

 Nutrition